CIOSC/CAS-Digital-Trust/scheme/scheme-validation.md

-# The Market Need for Digital Trust and Identity Conformity Assessment Scheme
+# Validation of Need for a Digital Trust and Identity Conformity Assessment Scheme

-## Introduction
+## Market Need

+There is an emerging market need for the certification of digital trust and identity programs for public sector, private sector and Regulated Programs).
+The market need is beyond whether the technology actually works, but rather that user has confidence in the technology *and* the overall integrity of a program delivering the digital trust service.

+While **digital identity** is the initial focus of this scheme, there is an opportuntiy to expand the scope more broadly to **digital trust** encompassing other areas digital credentials, data governance and responsible AI.
-A digital trust and identity program requires more than a robust technical implementation.
-It requires:
+In the end, a digital trust and identity program requires more than a sound technical implementation, it requires:
 * accepted principles;
 * good governance;
-* specific purpose
+* a specific mandate or purpose;
-* sound management; and most importantly,
+* sound management;
-* legal context.
+* a legal operating context; and most importantly,

-There is an emerging market need for the certification of digital trust and identity programs (public sector and regulated services) where the user has confidence in the technology *and* the overall integrity of a program delivering the digital trust service.
-While digital identity is the initial focus, digital trust, more broadly,encompasses other related and complementary areas, such as: digital credentials, data governance and responsible AI.
+* user confidence and social acceptance.